dotnet/docs-maui/docs/user-interface/graphics/draw.md

 In this example, the image is clipped using a `PathF` object that defines a circle that's centered at (160,150) with a radius of 90.
 The result is that only the part of the image within the circle is visible:

 :::image type="content" source="draw-images/clippath.png" alt-text="Screenshot of an image that's been clipped with the ClipPath method.":::

+> [!IMPORTANT]
+> The `ClipPath` method has an overload that enables a `WindingMode` to be specified, which sets the fill algorithm that's used when clipping.
+For more information, see [.NET MAUI Graphics: Winding modes](windingmodes.md).

 The following example shows how to use the `SubtractFromClip` method to clip an image: